How to watch San Francisco Giants vs. Detroit Tigers

-The San Francisco Giants welcome the Detroit Tigers to Oracle Park tonight to kick off a two-game series.
+The San Francisco Giants wrap up this short two-game series against the Detroit Tigers today at Oracle Park.

-He’ll be squaring off against Tigers left-hander Tarik Skubal, who enters today’s game with a 3.63 ERA, 2.67 FIP, with 84 strikeouts to 17 walks in 79.1 innings pitched.
-His last start came in the Tigers’ 6-2 loss to the Boston Red Sox last Wednesday, in which he allowed six runs on six hits with five strikeouts and three walks in four and two thirds innings pitched.
+He’ll be facing off against Tigers right-hander Rony García, who enters today’s game with a 4.57 ERA, 4.33 FIP, with 44 strikeouts to 11 walks in 43.1 innings pitched.
+His last start was in the Tigers’ 5-1 win over the Arizona Diamondbacks, in which he allowed one run on three hits with three strikeouts and two walks in five and a third innings pitched.

 Lineups